-The PIHPs will address and correct problems identified on a case-by-case basis in accordance with their contracts with DHB.
-DHB requires a corrective action plan for the problems identified.
-DHB monitors the corrective action plan with the assistance of the Intra Departmental Monitoring Team (IMT).
+The PIHPs will address and correct problems identified on a case-by-case basis in accordance with their contracts with DMA.
+DMA requires a corrective action plan for the problems identified.
+DMA monitors the corrective action plan with the assistance of the Intra Departmental Monitoring Team (IMT).
 The PIHP will notify the State immediately of any situation in which the health and safety of a beneficiary is jeopardized.

-Remediation-related Data Aggregation and Analysis (including trend identification)
+Remediation-related Data A Aggregation and Analysis (including trend identification) ittiituiaiioii-i tiaitu Daia i izzi czanon ana miamon (microanie nicha facilitiication)

-Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party (check each that applies): Frequency of data aggregation and analysis (check each that applies):

 State Medicaid Agency Weekly

 Operating Agency Monthly

 Sub-State Entity Quarterly

 Other Specify: Annually

 Continuously and Ongoing

 Other Specify:

-When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design methods for discovery and remediation related to the assurance of Administrative Authority that are currently nonoperational.
+When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design methods for discovery and remediation related to the assurance of Administrative Authority that are currently non-operational.